Update: ‘Design’ section updated.

 On May 5, 2023, citing Marklines data, Handelsblatt reported that the EQC registered just 64,000 units in sales since its introduction in 2019.
 Mercedes-Benz was estimating such a figure for the EQC’s annual sales, not cumulative, which means the electric SUV wasn’t a successful project for the Germans.

-Mercedes could drop the EQ branding for the next-gen EQC
+Mercedes to drop the “EQ” branding

 TopElectricSUV says